 Tutors are experienced students who help new students.
-You can contact your tutors already during summer after receiving your acceptance letter and you’ll meet them when orientation week starts.
+You can contact your tutors already before your studies start and you’ll meet them when orientation weeks start.
 Tutors will guide, inform and support you to ensure you have a smooth start for your studies.
-You’ll meet tutors throughout your studies for example in events organised by the Student Union of HAMK.
+You’ll meet tutors throughout your studies for example in events organised by the Student Union.

 Here a are few distinctive signs how to recognise a tutor:

-• Tutor badge – the official tutor overalls badge given only to the Student Union’s tutors.
-You can’t buy the tutor badge, you must earn it!
+- Tutor patch – the official tutor overall patch given only to the Student Union’s tutors.
+You can’t buy the tutor patch, you must earn it!

 Tutors have many different duties.
-They, for example, help applicants and staff in the entrance exams, guide new students during orientation week and take part in planning and executing orientation events.
-Through additional trainings tutors gain new duties.
+They, for example, help applicants and staff in the entrance exams, guide new students during orientation week and take part in planning and executing orientation events and organize other events during the year.
+Through additional trainings, such as international tutoring and sports tutoring, tutors gain new duties.

 In addition to peer tutoring, there are special trainings available for those interested in tutoring.